-Study for the SAT: Free Resources, Advice, & More
+How to Study for the SAT: Free Resources, Advice, & More

 Understand how the SAT is structured

-- Reading: 65-minute section with 52 questions (75 seconds per question)
+- Reading: 65-minute section with 52 multiple-choice questions.

 Source: College Board

-From the College Board
+The College Board

 Union Test Prep by Become

 This site has free SAT practice tests and 280 practice questions– all you need to do is create an account to access them.

 In addition to the websites listed above, be sure to check in with your educators and school library to see what free SAT study resources they have for students!